doom2k/crypto-notes/minergate-cli.md

 # Minergate-cli

-There doesn't seem to be any documentation ont he Minergate-CLI instance.
+There doesn't seem to be any documentation on the Minergate-CLI instance.
 If anyone knows more info message/comment

 ### Download and Install

+* Debian & Ubuntu *
 ``` sudo apt-get update && wget https://minergate.com/download/deb-cli -O minergate-cli.deb && sudo dpkg -i minergate-cli.deb ```

 ### Run the program